 Osteoarthritis (also known as arthrosis, osteoarthrosis or OA) is a degenerative disease, which causes the cartilage that protects the ends of your bones to wear down, causing pain, swelling and problems with mobility.
 This is a result of the protective fluid in your joint losing its shock-absorbing abilities, causing bones to rub against each other.

-The condition, sometimes referred to as ‘wear and tear’, causes bones to thicken and stick out (spurs), swelling due to extra fluid in the joint and the thickening of capsules and ligaments (bands that hold the joint together).
-This is the body’s attempt at repairing the joint and it can sometimes occur relatively pain free; however, in severe cases, the cartilage can become so thin it doesn’t cover the end of the bone, changing the shape of the joint due to excessive wearing away of the bone and the presence of bony spurs.
+The condition is sometimes referred to as 'wear and tear' and causes the bones to thicken and stick out, a symptom know as spurs.
+OA will also cause the capsules and ligaments, bands that hold the joint together, to thicken along with extra fluid in the joint resulting in swelling.
+These symptoms are a result of the body attempting to repair the joint; something that can sometimes occur relatively pain free.
+In severe cases, the cartilage can become so thin that it doesn't cover the end of the bone leaving it exposed and consequently changing the shape of the joint due to the excessive wearing away of the bone and the presence of bony spurs.